- Section 1: Explore the general soil properties of your soil online

 |Alfalfa, Clover, Small Grains||Beans and Corn||Sorghums, and Misc.|

-Sum of Cations me/110g: Think of this as the Cation Exchange Capacity (CEC) – which is the ability of soil to retain cations (positively charged ions that are also plant nutrients) and supply them to crops.
+CEC/Sum of Cations me/110g: Cation Exchange Capacity (CEC) is an indicator of the soils potential to retain cations (positively charged ions that are also plant nutrients i.e. potassium K+, magnesium Mg+2, calcium Ca+2, ammonium NH4+, sodium Na+) and supply them to crops.
 CEC is the exchange of cations between the soil solution, clay, humus, and plant roots.
-Generally, CEC increases with pH (WARD Guide).
-Soils with higher CEC have the ability to hold more nutrients than soils with a lower CEC (Cation Exchange Capacity).
+Generally, CEC increases with clay content and organic matter.
+CEC is measurement in milliequivalents per 100 grams.
+The table below gives common CEC ranges by soil texture (WARD Guide).

 % Base Saturation: Percent base saturation is the amount of CEC occupied by the bases potassium (K), calcium (Ca), magnesium (Mg) and sodium (Na).
 These bases neutralize the soil acidity caused by the cations hydrogen (H) and aluminum (Al).
 For example, if a percent base saturation of a soil is 80, then four-fifths of the CEC is occupied by the bases and one-fifth by hydrogen and aluminum.
 To calculate the % base saturation divide soil test level (ppm) by milliequivalent/100 g soil (see table below).
 Then divide that value by the Sum of Cations value (provided in the soil analysis report) and multiply the answer by 100.
 Example 294 ppm Mg/120=2.4/18.4=0.3×100=3 % Base Saturation Mg.
 Note*the table below gives the milliequivalent/100 g soil for the base cations (Calculating Cation Exchange Capacity, Base Saturation, and Calcium Saturation).
 If % Base Saturation Na >5% apply 500 lbs gypsum and if Na<5%, no action is required (WARD Guide).